dbamney/my-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a third year PhD student in [materials science and engineering at the University of Florida](https://mse.ufl.edu/).
+I am a fourth year PhD student in [materials science and engineering at the University of Florida](https://mse.ufl.edu/).
 My research is focused on understanding the mechanical behavior of metals using advanced computational techniques.
+During my PhD, I have developed frameworks and tools for physically representative modeling and characterization of plasticity in metals.

-Outside of work, my personal interests and hobbies include martial arts, movies, hiking, and spending time with my cats.
+Outside of work, my personal interests and hobbies include martial arts, toying with building blocks, movies, hiking, biking, and spending time with my cats.